 Alongside curriculum subjects, opportunities are mapped out over the year to support understanding of bullying, including National Anti-bullying week, every Nov.
-The Anti-bullying committee promote the yearly theme, such as 'reach out', help plan activities, lead collective worship and celebrations, including 'Odd Sock Day'.
+There is a yearly theme, such as 'reach out', which involves activities, collective worship and celebrations, including 'Odd Sock Day'.
 Each year the children are provided with child surveys to help gather up to date information on 'bullying' from the child perspective, to help plan support.